netzwerg/netzwerg.ch/posts/2018-11-21-react-redux-typescript.markdown

 ## <a name="8"></a>Look Ma, No Semicolons!

-And finally, a good practice that is not specific to React nor TypeScript: Make your code [prettier](https://prettier.io)!
+And finally, a good practice that is not specific to React nor TypeScript: make your code [prettier](https://prettier.io)!
 We use [husky](https://github.com/typicode/husky) to kick off code formatting before each git commit.
 Here's our current configuration: